mfelleisen/7GUI/README.md

 ### A Racket Implementation of [7 GUIs](https://eugenkiss.github.io/7guis/)

+The top-level of this repository implements the "7 GUIs" task with the bare minimum that it took me to get things running and make them reflect what I was doing.
+(To my surprise, I never had to resort to unit testing.)

 - task 1: a mouse-click counter
 - task 2: a bi-directional temperature converter
 - task 3: a constrained flight booking choice